Rockies vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has 48 hits with eight doubles, a triple, eight home runs and 38 walks.
-He has driven in 17 runs with two stolen bases.
+- Wade has 51 hits with nine doubles, a triple, eight home runs, 41 walks and 19 RBI.
+He's also stolen two bases.

 Wade Recent Games